danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 While programming for a living is an awesome job and a privilege, I can't help but feel that something's changed since I was a kid and looking forward to a technical career.

 The type of problems engineers were once tasked with solving were mostly practical - we would make things for people in our immediate communities.
-Nowadays, our skills are put to designing solutions quite distantly abstracted from practical needs, often to automate thoughtwork within large organisations or address upper boughs of the hierarchy of needs.
+Nowadays, our skills are put to designing solutions quite distantly abstracted from practical needs.
+Your average technical mind is more likely to be found creating a platform

-This application, and indeed the multidisciplinary work that I've been lucky to take on since I started at Matta, showed me that there is still value to be generated in the immediate, practical and physical needs of human beings.
+Making this application felt natural and easy.
+It reminded me that even though technologists are now focussed on bigger ideas, there is still value to be found in creating things to make our .
 It has been a very pleasant realisation that I can do this kind of work for a living, and the effects on my wellbeing have been huge.

 A final note.
 I have come to believe that programming is a means to an end - I think that engineering work involving imposing and automating abstractions will soon be a solved thing.
 I personally look forward to that day, and I'd like to challenge other technically-minded people to consider that perspective too.
 I think it means that engineers as professionals will no longer be such a hot commodity, and we'll have to remember why it is our predecessors became builders in the first place.

+>
+"The place to improve the world is first in one's own heart and head and hands, and then work outward from there.
+Other people can talk about how to expand the destiny of mankind.
+I just want to talk about how to fix a motorcycle.
+I think that what I have to say has more lasting value."

+R. Pirsig, *Zen and The Art of Motorcycle Maintenance*

 Ka kite ano,